The heat equation for the Dirichlet fractional Laplacian with Hardy's potentials: properties of minimal solutions and blow-up: Introduction

-where $0<\beta(c)\leq \frac{d-\alpha}{2}$ and $\delta$ is the distance function to the complement of the domain.\\ However, as long as we know, the second question is still open: It is not clear whether for $c>c^*$ and $\Om$ unbounded any nonnegative solution blows up immediately and completely.\\ In these notes we shall solve definitively both problems: Sharp local estimates with respect to the spatial variable, up to the boundary, of a special nonnegative solution (the minimal solution) of the heat equation will be established in the subcritical leading thereby to global sharp $L^p$ regularity property.
-We also prove complete instantaneous blow-up in the supercritical case for arbitrary domains, regardless boundedness and regularity of the boundary.\\ Our strategy is described as follows: At first stage we show that in the subcritical case the underlying semigroups have heat kernels.
+where $0<\beta(c)\leq \frac{d-\alpha}{2}$ and $\delta$ is the distance function to the complement of the domain.\\ In case $\Om=\R^d$, owing to recent results (see \cite{BogdanHardy}) concerning sharp estimates for the heat kernel of the mentioned evolution equation one can derive precise behavior of nonnegative solutions of the considered equation.
+Moreover, in \cite[Corollary 4.11]{BogdanHardy} the authors prove blowup of the heat kernel in the supercritical case on $\R^d$, which implies instantaneous blowup of any nonnegative solution on $\R^d$.\\ However, as long as we know, the second question is still open for general open subsets: It is not clear whether for $c>c^*$ and $\Om$ unbounded any nonnegative solution blows up immediately and completely.\\ In these notes we shall, establish sharp local estimates with respect to the spatial variable, up to the boundary, of a special nonnegative solution (the minimal solution) of the considered heat equation on bounded sets, in the subcritical case.
+These estimates will lead to global sharp $L^p$ regularity property of the solution.
+We also prove complete instantaneous blowup in the supercritical case for arbitrary domains, regardless boundedness and regularity of the domain.
+Therefore we solve completely and in a unified manner the question of instantaneous blow-up.\\ Our strategy is described as follows: At first stage we show that in the subcritical case the underlying semigroups have heat kernels.
 Then we shall establish sharp estimates of the heat kernels near zero of the considered semigroups on bounded sets, which in turns will lead to sharp pointwise estimate of the minimal solution near zero of (\ref{heat1}).
-The latter result are then exploited to prove the above mentioned properties and to enable us to extend the $L^2$-semigroups to semigroups on some weighted $L^1$-space, determining therefore the optimal class of initial data.
-The main ingredients at this stage are a transformation procedure by harmonic functions that will transform the forms related to the considered semigroups into Dirichlet forms together with the use of the celebrated improved Hardy--Sobolev inequality.\\ Then the precise description of the pointwise behavior of the heat kernel on bounded sets will deserve among others to establish blow up on open sets.\\ The inspiring point for us were the papers \cite{zuazua,baras-goldstein,cabre-martel} where the problem was addressed and solved for the Dirichlet Laplacian (i.e. $\alpha=2$).
+The latter results are then exploited to prove the above mentioned properties and to enable us to extend the $L^2$-semigroups to semigroups on some (weighted) $L^p$-spaces, determining therefore the optimal class of initial data.
+The main ingredients at this stage are, on one side a transformation procedure by harmonic functions that will transform the forms related to the considered semigroups into Dirichlet forms together with the use of the celebrated improved Hardy--Sobolev inequality to obtain an upper bound for the heat kernel.
+On the other side a lower bound for the heat kernel will be established, by using Dynkin--Hunt formula together with the sharp estimates from \cite[Theorem 1.1]{BogdanHardy}.\\ Then the precise description of the pointwise behavior of the heat kernel on bounded sets will deserve among others to establish blowup on open sets.\\ The inspiring point for us were the papers \cite{zuazua,baras-goldstein,cabre-martel} where the problem was addressed and solved for the Dirichlet Laplacian (i.e. $\alpha=2$).
 We shall record many resemblances between our results and those found in the latter cited papers though the substantial difference between the Laplacian and the fractional Laplacian.